 On May 13, 2014, the 2006 Nonemployee Director Stock Option Plan was amended, restated and renamed as the 2014 Nonemployee Director Stock Incentive Plan (the "Director Plan").
-The primary change effected by the 2014 amendment was to extend the period during which awards may be granted under the Director Plan to May 12, 2024.
 The Director Plan provides common shares for grant to our eligible Supervisory Directors.
-As of the date of the amendment, subject to adjustment as provided in the Director Plan, there were available for Awards granted wholly or partly in Common Shares (including rights or options which may be exercised for or settled in Common Shares) during the term of the Director Plan, the sum of 583,963 Common Shares.
-As of December 31, 2014, 564,965 shares remained available for the grant of new awards under the Director Plan.
+As of December 31, 2015, 558,139 shares remained available for the grant of new awards under the Director Plan.
 Only non-employee Supervisory Directors are eligible for these equity-based awards under the Director Plan.